-Make sure to get rid of puzzles with missing pieces or puzzles that your family has outgrown.
+Make sure to get rid of jigsaw puzzles (and kid’s puzzles) with missing pieces or puzzles that your family has outgrown.
 Many times we purchase puzzles for children only to have them master them over time.
 If you’re having a hard time getting rid of them, think of someone you know who would enjoy the puzzles.
 Decluttering is much easier if you know they are going to a good home.

 I would recommend packing up your puzzles in the boxes or pouches that they came with if you’re going to be gifting a puzzle to someone.

 Before we get started with the different ways of storing puzzles, let’s go over some basic tips that will help minimize the amount of time it takes to organize your puzzle collection:

 - Sort jigsaw puzzles into piles: keep, donate and give to a friend